Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/docs/DEPLOYMENT.md

 When you're finished, you'll have a personal WoT relay which does the following:
 - monitors follows, mutes, and reports
-- calculates Webs of Trust scores: hops, personalized PageRank, and personalized GrapeRank
+- calculates Webs of Trust scores: hops and personalized PageRank.
+On the docket: personalized GrapeRank.
+- exports all scores to the local relay as kind 30382 events, as per NIP-85, signed by relay-generated nsec.
+Forthcoming: 10040 event, signed by the user's nsec (will implement after GUI is set up)

 # TO DO

 THIS IS STILL A WORK IN PROGRESS

-Not yet implemented:
+TODO:
+- create hasenpfeffr nodejs package
 - calculate GrapeRank
-- export scores as NIP-85 (Vitor's NIP)
+- publish kind 10040 event as NIP-85 (Vitor's NIP)
 - open API to expose WoT DVM (franzap's NIP)
-- UI with control panel for the relay
+- GUI with control panel for the relay